While the “pickleback” has been around for quite some time, have you ever had a peanut butter pickleback?

 I am by no means a whisky drinker, but I’ve already purchased multiple bottles of this liquor.
 It’s probably the only whisky I’ve ever purchased!

-If you are a whisky drinker, I challenge you to try Skrewball and tell me your thoughts.
+If you are a whisky drinker, I challenge you to try Skrewball whisky and tell me what your thoughts are.

 The Pickle Juice